naveego/dataflow-contracts/docs/datapoints.md

 Is it one word or two?
 ------------------------
 Many hours of time have been lost over this discussion.
 Finally we tried to document how we see it in [Things That Should Be Obvious, But Are Not](https://github.com/naveegoinc/developers/blob/master/docs/obvious_but_not.md).
-Bottom line is that it is probably two words, but we find it very hard to put a capital 'P' in our variable names `dataPoint`.
+Bottom line is that it is probably two words, but we find it very hard to put a capital `P` in our variable names `dataPoint`.

 Identity
 -------------------------